Axway/agents-mulesoft/CONTRIBUTING.md

 4. Format your code with `make format`.
 5. Lint your code with `make lint`.
 6. If you haven’t already, complete the CLA.
 7. Make sure your pull request describes the issue you are fixing, or the feature you are adding.
+The description should also have a comment specifying which issue the pull request will resolve.
+For example, if the issue you are working on is #100, then please leave a comment saying 'Resolves #100'.
+This will cause the issue to be closed automatically when the pull request is closed.

 # Development Prerequisites